sergiovision/XTradeServer/README.md

 If robot help you earn money you can thank me using Donation of any amount on my PayPal account sergeiwinner @ gmail  com

+Allowed to use in your programs and enhance your robots, just mention my name in your products.

 Copyright (C) Sergei Zhuravlev 2018